prajwalainapur/DSS_PGM/ModelSelection_Evaluation/README.md

 #### Thesis Title: "BUILDING STATE OF THE ART DECISION SUPPORT SYSTEMS IN MARKETINGUSING PROBABILISTIC GRAPHICAL MODELS"

-This folder contains notebook created during the process of model training, tuning, ensemble and evaluation on the variants of the dataset created as part of the thesis research work.
+This folder contains notebooks created during the process of model training, tuning, ensemble and evaluation on the variants of the dataset created as part of the thesis research work.